 Lhasa Apsos are a small dog breed with an extensive history.
 These dogs have strong ties to their homeland of Tibet.
 The Lhasa Apso is known as the earth-bound incarnation of the country’s protector, the Snow Lion.
-Therefore, Lhasa Apsos were used as guard dogs outside palaces and monasteries in Tibet despite their small size.
-The Lhasa Apsos journey to the West is attributed to the 14th Dalai Lama, who gifted the breed to Americans in the 1940s.
+Therefore, Lhasa Apsos were used as guard dogs outside palaces and monasteries in Tibet, even despite their small size!
+The Lhasa Apso’s journey to the West is attributed to the 14th Dalai Lama, who gifted the breed to Americans in the 1940s.

 Related Guide: Best Teddy Bear Dog Names.

-Probably one of the most distinct dog breeds globally, Shar-Peis are also one of the oldest.
+Probably one of the most widely recognized dog breeds globally, Shar-Peis are also one of the oldest.
 Established over 2,000 years ago during the Han Dynasty in China, Shar-Peis are well-rounded dogs.
 Unlike many other breeds on our list, Shar-Peis were not bred for royalty.
-These dogs were the dogs of peasants which can be seen in the balanced nature of the Shar-Pei.
-Shar-Peis wore all hats on the farms where they originated.
+These dogs were the dogs of peasants – this is evident in the balanced nature of the Shar-Pei.
+Shar-Peis wore all hats on the farms on which they originated.
 They guarded livestock, herded farm animals, and hunted.
 These dogs eventually made their way over to the West in the 1960s.

 Related Guide: Best Chinese Shar-Pei Breeders in the United States.

 Similar to Shih-Tzus, Pugs were bred in China to be companions to emperors during ancient times.
 However, the Pug made its way over to Europe in the 1500s, becoming a popular watchdog in Holland.
 Pugs later gained extreme popularity in England and later worldwide, making them one of the most highly sought-after breeds.